smfo/whatILearntToday/.NET-C#/Entity framework core/Migration/migrations.md

 ```

 The Default Project in the Package Manager Console is set to the context project which is not executable, but more like an interface.
-An interface cannot be initialised, so oi order to actually do somehting the Startup project of the namespace needs to be set to an executable project.
+An interface cannot be initialised, so in order to actually do somehting the Startup project of the namespace needs to be set to an executable project.
 This is a project that uses .NET Core instead of .NET Standard, like a console project.
 In VS this can be done by right clicking the project and selecting "Set as startup project".

 ## Reverting migration
 If the migration is not added to the database, the migration can be removed by using